Tonevanda/invicta-thesis/template/main.typ

   bib-style: "ieee",
 )

-// Optional
+// Optional, remove this if you don't want a dedication
 #feup.dedication(
-  text("To my family, whose unwavering support has been the foundation of my academic journey.", hyphenate: false), )
+  text("Dedication text, if you want to.", hyphenate: false), )

 #set page(numbering: "i", number-align: bottom + center)